Why Are so Many Adults Obsessed with One Direction?

 Videos by VICE

 Consider the canon: Every boyband from The Monkees to The Backstreet Boys has left an imprint on generations of teenage superfans.
-Every woman remembers the boy band of their youth because that music represents a first promise of doe-eyed love, seductive to pubescent girls for obvious reasons.
-A recent segment on NPR stipulated that through the boy band archetype, young girls can define and make sense of the of love and sexuality looming up ahead.
+Every woman remembers the boy band of their youth because that music often represents a first promise of romance, seductive to pubescent girls for obvious reasons.
+A recent segment on NPR stipulated that through the boy band archetype, young girls latch onto boy bands as a way to define and make sense of the love and sexuality looming up ahead.
 However, that kind of psychology suggests that obsessively loving a boy band acts as a placeholder for an adult experience.
 But what happens to these fangirls once they age out of the targeted demographic?
 If fangirling over a boy band like One Direction is understood to be a uniquely adolescent phenomenon, both commercially and psychologically, then why is that according to data from Pandora, 60 percent of their fans are 25 or older?

 Dr. Jamie Goodwin-Uhler has published multiple studies on the psychology of fan culture.
 When asked if she had any theories as to what might attract out-of-demographic women to the One Direction fandom, she explained that “the experience of allowing oneself unabashed infatuation with handsome, famous, unreachable young men might recreate the kind of teenage abandonment that we (as adults) wonder to be long-lost.
 Adolescence is a powerful developmental period, rife with complicated feelings, a steeped-in-hormones search through and discovery of one’s sexuality and identity.
 Boy band fandom could allow one to re-experience that some of that youthful, vital energy—and for a person slogging through the often un-fun responsibilities of adulthood, that energy could be intoxicating.”